bigOconstant/pythonjwt/Readme.md

 `docker-compose up -d`

 Open base directory in vscode with remote container plugin installed.
+You can do this in bash with,

+`code .`

-Click reopen in container.
+Click reopen in container. or `f1->remote in container`

-click into importer.py, hit the debug button.
-A test server will start and listen on port 5000.
+Click debug play button and run

 ## Testing